ianramzy/decentralized-video-chat/README.md

 npm start
 ```

-- Open `localhost:3000` in Chrome or Firefox.
+- Open `localhost:3000` in browser
 - If you want to use a client on another computer/network, make sure you publish your server on an HTTPS connection.
   You can use a service like [ngrok](https://ngrok.com/) for that.